-This was first published on Firstpost as ‘Lessons in hope: Babar Ali, the youngest headmaster in the world, offers students a lifeline.‘ Some of these photos have also been published by various national and international publishers, namely, Terra Green Magazine by TERI, Annick Press — Children’s Book Canada; Sanoma Utbildning — Sweden.
+This was first published on Firstpost as ‘Lessons in hope: Babar Ali, the youngest headmaster in the world, offers students a lifeline.‘ Some of these photos have also been published by various national and international publishers, namely, Terra Green Magazine by TERI, Annick Press — Children’s Book Canada; Sanoma Utbildning — Sweden, Oxford University Press.

 Do you remember a regular day of your life when you were eight or nine years old?
 I don’t remember a great deal, but I can tell you this, it wasn’t much to write home about.
 For most of us, a regular day started early morning with us still trying to rub the sleep off our eyes while waiting for the school bus, followed by our teachers telling us about many wonderful things in the world in which we had no interest.
 After-school hours were largely made of stubborn refusal to take our afternoon nap, rush to colony playground, then some more refusal to “Do your homework”, “Finish your food” and “Go to bed.”

 But a 9 years old Babar Ali was something else.

 Babar would listen to his teachers with wondrous eyes grasping as much knowledge as he could, and rush back home to spread the knowledge among other children in his village who didn’t go to school.
 “I used to come back from school and see my siblings and other children of village playing around doing nothing.
 I didn’t like that.
 So I just made them sit around me and started telling whatever I learned that day,” Babar recalls how the school started in the backyard of his family hut.